 S.C.
 Johnson & Son Inc., maker of Method cleaners and other products, has agreed to a $2.25 million settlement benefiting consumers who purchased certain products that were allegedly falsely labeled as “non-toxic.”
-Class Members may claim up to $10 without proof of purchase.
+Class Members may file a Method settlement claim form and recover up to $10 without proof of purchase.

-The Class includes anyone living in the United States who purchased certain Method products with “non-toxic” labels in the United States between May 14, 2016, and May 13, 2021, for use and not for resale.
+The Class in the Method class action lawsuit settlement includes anyone living in the United States who purchased certain Method products with “non-toxic” labels in the United States between May 14, 2016, and May 13, 2021, for use and not for resale.
 The covered Method products include all sizes and fragrances of the following:

 - Method All-Purpose Cleaner

 - Method Squirt + Mop Hard Floor Cleaner